Delta gD-2 (∆gD-2) Herpes Vaccine Description 2022

 October 10, 2019 - Murine Model of Maternal Immunization Demonstrates Protective Role for Antibodies That Mediate Antibody-Dependent Cellular Cytotoxicity in Protecting Neonates From Herpes Simplex Virus Type 1 & Type 2.

-July 23, 2019: Proceeds from the $56 million Series A financing will be used to advance X-VAX's lead program, a vaccine candidate against herpes, called ∆gD-2 (delta gD-2) for further development and production, including a Phase 1 clinical study.
+July 23, 2019: Proceeds from the $56 million Series A financing will be used to advance X-VAX's lead program, a vaccine candidate against herpes called ∆gD-2 (delta gD-2), for further development and production, including a Phase 1 clinical study.
 "We believe that ∆gD-2 may be more promising than other previous vaccine candidates because it elicits a different type of immune response against HSV-1 and HSV-2 that is more effective in preclinical models at clearing virus and preventing the establishment of latency.
-In nonclinical models, immunization with ∆gD-2 elicits antibodies that facilitate the killing of infected cells, rapidly clearing the virus and thereby inducing sterilizing immunity," added William Jacobs, Ph.D., co-Inventor and Professor of Microbiology & Immunology at Albert Einstein College of Medicine.
+In addition, in nonclinical models, immunization with ∆gD-2 elicits antibodies that facilitate the killing of infected cells, rapidly clearing the virus and thereby inducing sterilizing immunity," added William Jacobs, Ph.D., co-Inventor and Professor of Microbiology & Immunology at Albert Einstein College of Medicine.